metalsoft-io/metalcloud-sdk-go/docs/StorageNetworkDeviceConfiguration.md

 SetStoragePhysicalInterfaceIdentifier sets StoragePhysicalInterfaceIdentifier field to given value.

-### GetNetworkEquipmentIdentifier
+### GetNetworkDeviceIdentifier

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentIdentifier() string`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceIdentifier() string`

-GetNetworkEquipmentIdentifier returns the NetworkEquipmentIdentifier field if non-nil, zero value otherwise.
+GetNetworkDeviceIdentifier returns the NetworkDeviceIdentifier field if non-nil, zero value otherwise.

-### GetNetworkEquipmentIdentifierOk
+### GetNetworkDeviceIdentifierOk

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentIdentifierOk() (*string, bool)`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceIdentifierOk() (*string, bool)`

-GetNetworkEquipmentIdentifierOk returns a tuple with the NetworkEquipmentIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceIdentifierOk returns a tuple with the NetworkDeviceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentIdentifier
+### SetNetworkDeviceIdentifier

-`func (o *StorageNetworkDeviceConfiguration) SetNetworkEquipmentIdentifier(v string)`
+`func (o *StorageNetworkDeviceConfiguration) SetNetworkDeviceIdentifier(v string)`

-SetNetworkEquipmentIdentifier sets NetworkEquipmentIdentifier field to given value.
+SetNetworkDeviceIdentifier sets NetworkDeviceIdentifier field to given value.

-### GetNetworkEquipmentInterfaceIdentifier
+### GetNetworkDeviceInterfaceIdentifier

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceIdentifier() string`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceIdentifier() string`

-GetNetworkEquipmentInterfaceIdentifier returns the NetworkEquipmentInterfaceIdentifier field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceIdentifier returns the NetworkDeviceInterfaceIdentifier field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceIdentifierOk
+### GetNetworkDeviceInterfaceIdentifierOk

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceIdentifierOk() (*string, bool)`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceIdentifierOk() (*string, bool)`

-GetNetworkEquipmentInterfaceIdentifierOk returns a tuple with the NetworkEquipmentInterfaceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceIdentifierOk returns a tuple with the NetworkDeviceInterfaceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceIdentifier
+### SetNetworkDeviceInterfaceIdentifier

-`func (o *StorageNetworkDeviceConfiguration) SetNetworkEquipmentInterfaceIdentifier(v string)`
+`func (o *StorageNetworkDeviceConfiguration) SetNetworkDeviceInterfaceIdentifier(v string)`

-SetNetworkEquipmentInterfaceIdentifier sets NetworkEquipmentInterfaceIdentifier field to given value.
+SetNetworkDeviceInterfaceIdentifier sets NetworkDeviceInterfaceIdentifier field to given value.

-### GetNetworkEquipmentInterfaceVlans
+### GetNetworkDeviceInterfaceVlans

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceVlans() []float32`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceVlans() []float32`

-GetNetworkEquipmentInterfaceVlans returns the NetworkEquipmentInterfaceVlans field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceVlans returns the NetworkDeviceInterfaceVlans field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceVlansOk
+### GetNetworkDeviceInterfaceVlansOk

-`func (o *StorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceVlansOk() (*[]float32, bool)`
+`func (o *StorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceVlansOk() (*[]float32, bool)`

-GetNetworkEquipmentInterfaceVlansOk returns a tuple with the NetworkEquipmentInterfaceVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceVlansOk returns a tuple with the NetworkDeviceInterfaceVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceVlans
+### SetNetworkDeviceInterfaceVlans

-`func (o *StorageNetworkDeviceConfiguration) SetNetworkEquipmentInterfaceVlans(v []float32)`
+`func (o *StorageNetworkDeviceConfiguration) SetNetworkDeviceInterfaceVlans(v []float32)`

-SetNetworkEquipmentInterfaceVlans sets NetworkEquipmentInterfaceVlans field to given value.
+SetNetworkDeviceInterfaceVlans sets NetworkDeviceInterfaceVlans field to given value.